transneptune/nomic/README.md

 **205.** An adopted rule-change takes full effect at the moment of the completion of the vote that adopted it.

-**206.** When a proposed rule-change is defeated, the player who proposed it loses 10 points.

 **207.** Each player always has exactly one vote.

 **208.** The winner is the first player to achieve 100,000 points.